deepset-ai/haystack/README.md

 ```

 Do not forget to upgrade pip before performing the installation: pip version below 21.3.1 might
 enter infinite loops due to a bug.
-If you encounter it, replace `[all]` with
+If you encounter such loop, either upgrade pip or replace
-`[docstores,crawler,preprocessing,ocr,ray,rest,ui,dev,onnx]`
+`[all]` with `[docstores,crawler,preprocessing,ocr,ray,rest,ui,dev,onnx]`.

 For an complete list of the dependency groups available, have a look at the
 [setup.cfg file](https://github.com/deepset-ai/haystack/blob/488c3e9e52b9286afc3ad9a5f2e3161772be2e2f/setup.cfg#L103).